Saturday, 24 December 2022

 Luca Guadagnino's 2020 Salvatore: Shoemaker of Dreams is a handsome documentary which curiously is interesting on movies and shoes but dips out on bringing its subject to life.

 Salvatore Ferragamo certainly had quite a life.
 One of a family of fourteen, he decided as a child, he wanted to be a shoemaker, though this was the lowest rung on the social ladder in Bonito his Sicilian home village, from which he moved to Florence, Naples and then to the 1907 USA where he rejected factory production by the thousands of shoes lacking the comfort of his own hand made work.
 He studied anatomy in medical school for this.
-He participated in the shift from Santa Barbara to Hollywood by the now forgotten American Film Corporation.
+He participated in the shift from Santa Barbara to Hollywood by the now-forgotten American Film Corporation.

 Ferragamo's life provided the relevant quota of drama - crossing the globe in his teens, a car accident which had him designing and patenting a splint for his smashed leg.
 (He ran up a series of notable patents - something alien to the sharing of knowledge in his origin culture).
 Ferragamo mixed with Valentino, Gloria Swanson and Cecil B. De Mille (“If cowboys had boots like these the West would have been settled much quicker”), being wiped out in the Stock Market Crash and, with devoted staff entering into a potentially ruinous deal, while still bankrupt, to set up again in his historic building.
 He rolled through though the rise and fall of Mussolini and two world wars.